invoiceninja/flutter-package/README.md

 * Provides a self-service client portal
 * Many [more features](https://www.invoiceninja.com/invoicing-payment-features/)...

-Note: the package requires the new v5 version of the app [[demo](https://demo.invoiceninja.com) | [more info](https://forum.invoiceninja.com/t/the-invoice-ninja-v5-beta-is-now-available/4066)]
+Note: the package requires the new v5 version of the app [[Demo](https://demo.invoiceninja.com) | [More info](https://forum.invoiceninja.com/t/the-invoice-ninja-v5-beta-is-now-available/4066)]

 ### Installing